 - Courage The Cowardly Dog, a horror/comedy TV cartoon series, which has fun with a ridiculously isolated prairie setting.

 - Are You There, God?
 It’s Me, Margaret by Judy Blume is another example for young readers.
-In children’s stories, the apparent utopia is often pretty utopian, except for interpersonal issues, extending to bullying.
+In children’s stories, the snail under the leaf setting is often pretty utopian, except for interpersonal issues, extending to bullying.

 - Pretty Little Liars, based on a series of YA books, marketed as Desperate Housewives For Teens.
 Interestingly, when adapted for TV, Pretty Little Liars makes use of many of the same landmarks as Gilmore girls, because they are both filmed in California at the same place.

 - The Ice House, film from the 1990s based on the Rick Moody novel.
-Suburban apparent utopias often feature houses made mainly of glass.
+Suburban snail under the leaf settings often feature houses made mainly of glass.

-So if a story opens with a happy suburban setting, know things are rotten just under the surface:
+So if a story opens with a happy suburban setting, know there’s an ugly, slimy little snail hiding right under the surface.